 TIP: Crystal clear waters of Anse Chastanet with rich sea life can get busy with the cruise ship tours coming on catamarans.
-For a calmer experience we advise to visit the beach in the morning (before 11 am) or in the late afternoon (after 4pm).
+Therefore, for a calmer experience, we advise to visit the beach in the morning (before 11 am) or in the late afternoon (after 4pm).

 GOOD TO KNOW: